Skip to main content

 Labor Law

-Labor law in Nigeria governs the relationship between employers and employees, including issues such as minimum wage, working hours, health and safety, and termination of employment.
+Labour law in Nigeria governs the relationship between employers and employees, including matters such as wages, leave, contracts, health and safety, and termination of employment.
+Key rules are found in the Labour Act and related legislation.

 Main Industries